How We Fight Hunger

 Our mobile pantry program travels to locations in underserved areas of Foodlink’s 10-county service area to supplement the work done by existing pantries in those regions.
 Learn more.

-The Foodlink Community Kitchen is one of the most impressive and state-of-the-art commercial kitchens in the Rochester region.
-The relocation and expansion of the kitchen in 2016 allowed us to focus on three main pillars:
+The Foodlink Community Kitchen is one of the most state-of-the-art commercial kitchens in the Rochester region.
+The relocation and expansion of the kitchen in 2016 allowed us to focus on three main pillars to build the health and wealth of our communities:

 By investing in state-of-the-art equipment, we continue to raise the bar on the nutritional quality of the meals we serve.
-We currently prepare and deliver nearly 5,000 meals daily — primarily to after-school programs that serve youth in the City of Rochester.
+We currently prepare and deliver thousands of meals daily — primarily to after-school programs that serve youth in the City of Rochester.
 Learn more

 We have enhanced our sliced-apple operations, which aims to provide healthy snack options for kids and spur economic development for regional farmers.
 We look forward to piloting other produce processing initiatives in the years ahead.
 Learn more

-Foodlink recently launched a one-of-a-kind culinary training program for individuals with barriers to employment.
+Foodlink recently launched a one-of-a-kind culinary training program — the Foodlink Career Fellowship — for individuals with barriers to employment.
 Participants in this program will graduate onto middle-skills jobs and earn a living wage that will help them avoid future dependency on the emergency food system.
 Learn more

 Food Access Programs